 #12.
 Would you allow someone to write on your blog or you leverage guest posting?

-Right now, I’m not accepting the guest post from others as I’m focused on creating more useful content by my own.
+Right now, I’m not accepting the guest post from others as I’m focused on creating more useful content on my own.
 I’m sure things will change in the future – I may write for others or allow others to write.